guide

 Books (print and ebooks)

-To find books or video materials on a particular topic, begin with a keyword search in OneSearch and use the limiter for Books Only, or do your search first then use the "Source Type" limiter on the left side for Books, eBooks, and/or Videos as needed.
+To find books or video materials on a particular topic, begin with a keyword search in OneSearch and then use the "Source Type" limiter under the search box to search for Books and eBooks, or for Videos, as needed.

 Nursing: Dictionaries, Encyclopedias, Handbooks